Chadwick Boseman Died On Jackie Robinson Day, 7 Years After Playing Iconic Role

 With his passing, many have reflected on his portrayal of the Brooklyn Dodgers star and the cultural significance it held, as well as the coincidental timing of his passing.
 Jackie Robinson Day is normally celebrated on April 15, but the coronavirus pandemic had postponed the MLB season and pushed this year’s observation to August 28.
 As MLB.com noted, that was the day in 1945 that Dodgers president and general manager Branch Rickey told Robinson that the organization had decided to make him the face of integration in the MLB.
 He would break the color barrier two years later.

-Boseman was a little-known actor at the time he was cast, and spoke to Vanity Fair about the pressure of bringing the sports icon to life on the big screen.
+Boseman was a little-known actor at the time he was cast, and he spoke to Vanity Fair about the pressure of bringing the sports icon to life on the big screen.

 Boseman would later meet with the Hall of Famer’s widow when she visited the set of the movie.
 As he later told Kentucky.com, she visited as they were filming outside in 90-degree heat, giving him a hug and joking about how sweaty he had gotten.
 She also shared stories about memories of her husband’s teammates and how they felt about each of them.